CSteen57/SteenCorp-AD-Lab/Phases/Phase 5/README.md

 - An existing username stops the script before password collection or account creation.
 - An unsupported department stops the script before an OU or security group is selected.
-- The script only reports successful onboarding after account creation and group assignment complete.
+- The script only reports successful onboarding after account creation and group assignment are complete.

 <details>
 <summary>View validation evidence</summary>